memoizr/snitch/guides/docs/UsingShank.md

 ## Introduction to Shank

-Shank provides a simple, type-safe approach to dependency injection without the overhead of reflection or annotation processing.
-Its key features include:
+Shank provides best-in-class performance among all dependency injection frameworks on the JVM, with a simple, strictly type-safe approach that eliminates common pitfalls.
+Its remarkable features include:

-- No reflection
+- **Industry-leading performance**: Unmatched startup and runtime performance
-- No annotation processing
+- **Zero reflection**: No runtime overhead or class scanning
-- Type safety
-- Minimal boilerplate
-- Kotlin-first design
+- **Cycle detection**: Built-in circular dependency detection using only the Kotlin compiler
+- **Strict type safety**: Will never throw runtime exceptions related to types
+- **Runtime resolution**: All dependencies are resolved at runtime, supporting hot reloading
+- **Polymorphism support**: Interface-based dependency injection
+- **Scoped dependencies**: Context-aware dependency scoping
+- **Parameterized injection**: Dependencies can be scoped to injection parameters
+- **Testing support**: Easy factory overriding for testing
+- **Lightweight**: Only 300kb, with virtually no startup overhead
+- **Lazy initialization**: Modules are objects initialized only when needed
+- **Infinite extensibility**: Supports any custom dependency resolution strategy

 ## Adding Shank to Your Project